Loufouh/drawJS/README.md

 #### hsl/hsla
 There is a wikipedia page about the hsla system : [HSL and HSV](https://en.wikipedia.org/wiki/HSL_and_HSV).<br>
-This time, there are no shortcuts, you have to specify all of the parameters each time :
+This time, there are no shortcuts, you have to specify all of the parameters each time `new Color(h, s, l, a, type)`:
 ```javascript
 let color = new Color(240, 100, 60, ColorType.HSL);
 ```